-An infotainment platform is provided to the passenger in the CITY eTAXI.
+An infotainment platform is provided to the passenger in the ACM CITY.
 With this, he can look at the current route, get more detailed information about sights along the route or surf the Internet.

 Electronic exterior advertising – environmentally friendly and alternative.